[image]

 Specifically, macOS will ask you to enable removable drives and certain folders when they are first accessed, and the app's first-run dialogs mention macOS's Full Disk Access permission as an option.
 Full Disk Access may help the app use items considered sensitive by macOS, but it is not required for typical content folders.

 Regardless of permissions, this app never accesses any items on any platform unless you instruct it to do so.
-Moreover, this app holds no Internet permissions, and accesses it only when you ask it to open its own online resources with an app of your choosing.
+Moreover, this app holds no Internet permissions, and accesses the Internet only when you ask it to open its own online resources with an app of your choosing.

 Privacy